MicrosoftDocs/bi-shared-docs/docs/analysis-services/tabular-models/create-and-manage-roles-ssas-tabular.md

 [!INCLUDE[ssas-appliesto-sqlas-all-aas-pbip](../includes/ssas-appliesto-sqlas-all-aas-pbip.md)]

 This article describes how to use Role Manager in Visual Studio to create roles, define role permissions, and add users for a tabular model project.
-To learn about creating and managing roles for a deployed model, see [Manage roles by using SSMS](manage-roles-by-using-ssms-ssas-tabular.md).
+To learn about creating and managing roles for a deployed model, see [Create and manage roles in SSMS](manage-roles-by-using-ssms-ssas-tabular.md).

 > [!IMPORTANT]
 > If you're deploying your project to Azure Analysis Services or Power BI, use **Integrated Workspace** as your workspace database.
 To learn more, see [Workspace database](workspace-database-ssas-tabular.md).